 - Make the necessary name and address changes on your insurance papers and medical records, as well as on all other records and miscellaneous documents.

-If applying for a passport, please plan to arrive to the County Clerk’s office no later than 4pm.
+If applying for a passport, please plan to arrive at the County Clerk’s office no later than 4:00 PM.

 The primary objective of the Purchasing Office is to acquire quality supplies and services through centralized purchasing at the lowest cost.